a-fotherby/Omphalos/README.md

 dataset, errors = filter_errors(raw)
 # Returned 98 files without errors out of a total possible 100.
 # 2 files had errors.
+# File failure rate: 2.0 %.
 ```

+Both returned dictionaries are new and keyed by run number, and `raw` is left untouched, so the successes and
+failures can be compared afterwards and either can be joined against `results.nc` on `file_num`.

 Or use `quick_import` as a one-liner that loads and filters in a single call: